tydaeus/notes/windows/utility/power_configuration.md

-# PowerCfg
+# Power Configuration
-`powercfg.exe` allows control of power plans from command-line/script interface.
+Many windows power configuration operations can be controlled via commandline/script.

-## `/change` option
+## `powercfg /change`
-Use the `/change` option to modify power save settings.
+Use `powercfg /change` to modify power save settings.

 Specify one of the following: